 NASCAR is the largest spectator sport in America.
 It is a sport deeply rooted in founding families; the Frances, the Pettys, the Earnhardts, and the Allisons.

-NASCAR Is also one of the nation’s fastest growing sports with an expanding fan base of both men and women.
+NASCAR is also one of the nation’s fastest-growing sports with an expanding fan base of both men and women.
 It is quickly becoming as popular with advertisers as the Super Bowl.

-Entrepreneur turned movie producer, Mark Sutcliffe, a friend of NASCAR legend Bobby Allison, now has the hottest ticket in Hollywood with his new movie, Racer’s Heart – a thrilling and emotionally-charged biopic based on Allison’s life that will touch your heart as you discover the incredible true account of one of the greatest drivers in the history of racing.
+Entrepreneur turned movie producer, Mark Sutcliffe, a friend of NASCAR legend Bobby Allison, now has the hottest ticket in Hollywood with his new movie, Racer’s Heart.
+A thrilling and emotionally-charged biopic based on Allison’s life that will touch your heart as you discover the incredible true account of one of the greatest drivers in the history of racing.

 In Racer’s Heart, you are introduced to Bobby Allison and his wife, Judy.
 You meet their four kids (in particular their two boys), Bobby’s parents, his brothers, and his racing rivals.
 What follows is a remarkable personal chronicle of perseverance, determination, and accomplishment punctuated by unimaginable loss.
 Some may think auto racing is too dangerous but whether or not you are a fan of the sport is immaterial because you will enjoy this riveting and compelling human drama.

 By this time, his children are all adults.
 He begins to realize that his dream has come at the expense of his wife and family.
 He may have put bread on his family’s table – but he missed too many family dinners.
-Bobby continues to race but he does make an effort to be a better father.
-He starts by mentoring his younger son who decides to follow in his father’s and older brother’s footsteps and race NASCAR.
+Bobby continues to race, but he does make an effort to be a better father.
+He starts by mentoring his younger son, who decides to follow in his father’s and older brother’s footsteps and race NASCAR.
 That’s when the first of three tragedies tests the strength and conviction of Bobby and Judy’s love for each other and their faith in God.

-The sure-to-be Blockbuster is currently in the Development stage and I am thrilled to say I will be first in line at the theater box office when it is released.
+The sure-to-be Blockbuster is currently in the development stage, and I am thrilled to say I will be first in line at the theater box office when it is released.
 Mark and his team have written a dynamic script peppered with excitement, speed, action, and drama and he’s already begun to cast the new film.
-I am happy to report that Mark is “blown away with my passion for the project” and plans to involve me in the film, both in front of the camera as an actress, and behind the camera in the production.
+I am happy to report that Mark is “blown away with my passion for the project.”
+He plans to involve me in the film, both in front of the camera as an actress, and behind the camera in the production.

 I just Interviewed Mark Sutcliffe on his new movie, Racer’s Heart; I wanted to know how he planned on sharing such a personal story with the audience considering his close friendship with Bobby Allison.

-Mark said, “It was a hard story to conquer and an even harder script to write but I knew this story had to be told.
+Mark said, “It was a hard story to conquer and an even harder script to write, but I knew this story had to be told.
 The world needs to know what this family went through because with all the fame, came so much pain.
 It’s a sensitive story of human compassion told through the eyes and ears of those who have lived it where we discover the real truths behind the tears and smiles of a famed sports celebrity.”

 Mark attended College and earned a degree in Transportation/Trucking, he said, “I did well, but I knew I could not work for someone else, I needed to release a creative side that was always haunting me in the back of my mind.
-I owned a number of successful businesses, but they did not fulfill my desires.
-One day, while golfing, I met the guys who designed the game Trivial Pursuit (It is a great game) and I thought these guys are no different than me, why can’t I do something like this?
+I owned several successful businesses, but they did not fulfill my desires.
+One day, while golfing, I met the guys who designed the game Trivial Pursuit (It is a great game).
+I thought these guys are no different than me, why can’t I do something like this?

 I excelled in sports, hockey, golf, and grew up in a strict, yet loving family.
-One of my greatest inspirations and one of my life mentors was my grandmother, Margaret, she was a rock, a person I could talk to, trust and gave love unconditionally.
+One of my greatest inspirations and one of my life mentors was my grandmother, Margaret.
+She was a rock, a person I could talk to, trust, and gave love unconditionally.
 I really miss her.”

 What makes a good movie to you?
-“When I come out of the theater, I want to say, Wow…I want to be a better person / better father / better son / better friend / better Christian after that movie, I want to get a message, the actors have to be real, and it needs to move me in a big way.”
+“When I come out of the theater, I want to say, Wow…I want to be a better person / better father / better son / better friend / better Christian after that movie.
+I want to get a message, the actors have to be real, and it needs to move me in a big way.”

-I was surprised at his life, and asked him, “When did you become interested in film making?”
+I was surprised at his life and asked him, “When did you become interested in film making?”

-I had to know what his favorite movie was of all time, and he said, “Schindler’s List, Titanic, Walk the Line, Ray, are all up there”.
+I had to know what his favorite movie was of all time, and he said, “Schindler’s List, Titanic, Walk the Line, Ray, are all up there.”

 So tell me, I asked, what makes you so happy?
-He told me his daughter, Natalie, in College in Canada and his career, “I am passionate about what I am doing, who I am doing it for (honoring) and who I am doing it with” (My great team).
+He told me his daughter, Natalie, in College in Canada and his career.
+“I am passionate about what I am doing, who I am doing it for (honoring) and who I am doing it with (my great team).”

-I still watch NASCAR until this day and look back and remember when I heard the noise, the screams and watched from the pit.
+I still watch NASCAR until this day and look back and remember when I heard the noise, the screams, and watched from the pit.